Azathioprine use while Breastfeeding

 Summary of Use during Lactation

-Azathioprine is rapidly metabolized to the active metabolite mercaptopurine which is further metabolized to active metabolites including 6-methylmercaptopurine, thioguanine, 6-thioguanine nucleoside (6-TGN) and 6-methylmercaptopurine nucleosides (6-MMPN).
-The enzyme thiopurine methyltransferase (TPMT) is responsible for metabolism of 6-TGN.
+Azathioprine is rapidly metabolized to the active metabolite mercaptopurine which is further metabolized to active metabolites including 6-methylmercaptopurine, thioguanine, 6-thioguanine nucleosides (6-TGNs), 6-methylmercaptopurine, and 6-methylmercaptopurine nucleosides (6-MMPNs).
+The enzyme thiopurine methyltransferase (TPMT) is responsible for metabolism of 6-TGNs.
 Deficiencies in this enzyme can lead to excessive toxicity.

 Maternal Levels.
 Mercaptopurine milk levels were measured in 2 patients receiving azathioprine following renal transplantation.
 In one mother who was 2 days postpartum, peak colostrum levels occurred 2 and 8 hours after a 75 mg oral dose and were 3.4 and 4.5 mcg/L, respectively.
 In the other mother who was 7 days postpartum, a peak mercaptopurine milk level of 18 mcg/L occurred 2 hours after a 25 mg oral dose.
 The milk levels of these 2 mothers correspond to 0.05% and 0.6% of the maternal weight-adjusted dosages, respectively.
 Infant serum levels were not measured.

 Four women receiving an immunomodulator to treat inflammatory bowel disease had metabolite levels measured in milk during the first 6 weeks postpartum.
-The abstract does not mention the specific drug and dose being taken, but the azathioprine metabolites 6-methylmercaptopurine (6-MMP) and 6-thioguanine nucleoside (6-TGN) were measured.
-Although therapeutic levels were found in maternal serum, 6-MMP (<650 mcg/L) and 6-TGN (<123 mcg/L) were undetectable in milk (time of collection not stated).
+The abstract does not mention the specific drug and dose being taken, but the azathioprine metabolites 6-methylmercaptopurine (6-MMP) and 6-TGNs were measured.
+Although therapeutic levels were found in maternal serum, 6-MMP (<650 mcg/L) and 6-TGNs were undetectable (<123 mcg/L) in milk (time of collection not stated).

 A case series described 2 mothers who took azathioprine 100 mg daily while breastfeeding.
 Each mother collected milk samples over a 24-hour period, 5 and 6 samples, respectively.
 Mercaptopurine was undetectable (<5 mcg/L) in all of the samples.
 The authors estimated that the maximum dose of mercaptopurine that a completely breastfed infant would receive would be 0.09% of the maternal weight-adjusted dosage or 0.07% of the dose given to infants following cardiac transplantation.